mbelisaire/100-days-of-code/log.md

 **Today's Progress**: I did some RESTful Routing with Node.Js, MongoDb and Express.
 I had a lot of fun doing this whereas I used to be reluctant to Node.js.

 **Thoughts:** 87 days left, forward!

+### Round 1 Day 14: August 10, 2017

+**Today's Progress**: I ended my RESTful Routing work with Node.Js.
+Then I learned how to do data associations with it and code modularisation with module.exports.

+**Thoughts:** 86 days left, good things are coming!